Return to NB Winter Bird List Page

 (2006/2007)

-I have decided to remove Loggerhead Shrike from the totals/cumulative totals for the 2006/2007 winter period; however, I chose to leave it in the list with a "?" to indicate that it was reported but that the ID was uncertain.
-Although the description provided did mention a few field marks that suggested a possible Loggerhead, a few key field marks were not mentionned.
+I have removed Loggerhead Shrike from the totals/cumulative totals for the 2006/2007 winter period; however, I chose to leave it in the list with a "?" to indicate that it was reported but that the ID was uncertain.
+Although the description provided did mention a few field marks that could suggest a possible Loggerhead, a few key field marks were not mentionned.
 For this reason, and the fact that a Loggerhead Shrike in mid-December would be highly unlikely (though I wouldn't say impossible), I just didn't feel comfortable including it as a confirmed sighting.

 Contact Info: (Top of page)